In 1898, a nameless visitor to the Valley described Arizona as, “…a land where a good spring is far better than a gold mine.” He was completely right.

 Water scarcity is by no means exclusive to Arizona or the Southwest US.
 Extreme water shortages, droughts and even complete absence of drinking water is rapidly becoming a reality for many people in the World.

 According to a report by the World Resources Institute (WRI) a quarter of the world’s population is living in countries that face “extremely high” water stress, meaning that they use up 80% of their total water supply every year.
 A further 44 countries, one-third of the world’s population, are currently at “high” levels of water stress.

-While United States as a whole is a “medium” risk country, there are a few states that face high to extremely high risk of water scarcity.
+While the United States as a whole is a “medium” risk country, there are a few states that face high to extremely high risk of water scarcity.
 The three states facing the highest risk are Arizona, California and New Mexico.
-Arizona in particular is listed as a “high” risk place, meaning that on average the state consumes 40% of its available water supply in a year.
+Arizona, in particular, is listed as a “high” risk place, meaning that on average the state consumes 40% of its available water supply in a year.

 What You Can Do

 With the ever-increasing population and expanding need for resources to maintain industrial growth, water scarcity is bound to keep being a major problem for the whole world.
 It may seem hard to find for an individual to involve themselves in that solution.